2018 Phase III Interior Renovations: Circulation and Meeting Room

 We renovated the 2nd floor to give our adult members a space to meet, create, collaborate, and learn.
 We renovated the Youth Department to give our youngest members a space better suited to their needs.

 Now we’re excited to finish the third and final phase of our building renovation project.

 What To Expect

 Listening to our members’ needs, this next phase will create a new entrance and welcoming lobby area, consolidate Circulation’s workspace, reconfigure the large public meeting rooms, update the public restrooms, and add two new features: a drive-up window and a café.
 The bathroom fixtures, service desk, and the flooring in the vestibule and Circulation areas are original to the building, which opened in 1995, and in need of replacement.
 The project is estimated to take approximately five months.

 The library began construction on Monday, January 8.
 The contractors built a temporary wall, closing off the meeting rooms and the restrooms.
-The southwest doors of the entrance will be closed during this part of the construction, the southeast doors remain open.
-Working within that space, they will create new, updated public restrooms and a new work area for the Circulation Department.
+The southwest doors of the entrance were closed during this part of the construction, while the southeast remained open.
+Working within that space, they created new, updated public restrooms and a new work area for the Circulation Department.
+The new public restrooms opened at the end of April.

 What Will Be New